example42/puppet-tp/README.md

     tp log # Tail all the logs of all the applications installed by tp tp log <application> # Tail the log of the specified application

-Each of these commands can be inkoed also via the tp puppet face:
+Each of these commands can be invoked also via the tp puppet face:

     puppet tp <command> <arguments>